ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

     - no initial value has been read yet (getCurretVersion() == {nullptr}) and DeviceModule::deviceHasError == true (cf. A.4.2).
   - 1.4.3 Obtain the DeviceModule::errorLock.
 Only then release the recovery lock. (*)
   - 1.4.4 Wait on DeviceModule::errorIsReportedCondVar.
+  - 1.4.5 When the DeviceModule reports the recovery through the condition variable, delegate preRead() and continue with the transfer normally.
+  - 1.4.6 If an asynchronous read transfer is frozen, instead of 1.4.3 thorugh 1.4.5 the following actions are executed:
+    - 1.4.6.1 Register the asynchronous read transfer with the DeviceModule::asynchronousReadQueue by placing a shared_pointer to this on it.
+    - 1.4.6.2 Do not delegate to preRead() and readTransferAsync() - both functions are called by the DeviceModule instead.

 - 1.5 In doPostRead()/doPostWrite():
   - 1.5.1 If there was no exception, set previousReadFailed = false.